ppy/osu-wiki/wiki/Help_centre/Account_restrictions/en.md

 There are several reasons why an appeal might be denied.

 - **It was sent too early.** If the cooldown for your account has not yet passed, your appeal will be denied.
-If you are unsure when you can actually appeal, please reply to our answer - we will give you the correct date.
+If you are unsure when you can actually appeal, please reply to our answer—we will give you the correct date.
 - **Your appeal was insufficient or incomplete.** If your appeal does not sufficiently cover the four points listed above, we will request that you write a more complete one.
 This **does not** necessarily reset the cooldown for your account and you are free to send your new appeal at any point in time!
 However, if you attempted lying or hiding major rule violations you committed (mainly multi-accounting or cheating), your appeal will be denied for being non-truthful, and your cooldown will be reset to at least **three months**.
 This is another chance for you to reflect on your actions and make sure you did not forget anything.
 - **You have been evading or playing on other accounts.** Creating another account to be able to play online while your account is restricted is considered an attempt at evading the restriction and will reset your cooldown to at least **three months** from the date you created the account.
 If you attempt evading too many times, your appeal might be permanently denied.
 If you are still accessing or playing on your multi-accounts while restricted, your cooldown will also be reset.
 Remember that multi-accounting is against the [rules](/wiki/Rules) and you are expected to only play on your original account.
 If you are unsure which account counts as your original account, send us an email and we will let you know!
 - **You continued offending while restricted.** There is no reason to unrestrict someone who continues to break the rules even after having been restricted.
 If you do continue offending, the cooldown for your account will be reset to your last offence.
 In the case of extreme or continuous offences, your appeal might be permanently denied.